 Dual Degree Program Requirements:

-Provisional Acceptance to the Program: After proper application materials are submitted to LECOM, accepted students receive a letter of provisional (early) acceptance.
-The student then completes all required courses at the Mount, including all core courses, noting the following requirements: the provisional student may not apply to another medical school; must be a full-time student in all semesters; and meet the published GPA requirements indicated by LECOM.
+Provisional Acceptance at the Mount: After proper application materials are in, accepted students receive a letter of provisional (early) acceptance.
+The student then completes all required courses at the Mount, including all core courses, noting the following requirements: the provisional student may not apply to another medical school; must be a full-time student in all semesters; and there are additional GPA requirements.

-By the conclusion of Phase One students will complete the following courses at the Mount: all of the core coursework; complete requirements of a major; plus 8 credits in Biology, CHEM 101 General Chemistry I (4), CHEM 102 General Chemistry II (4), CHEM 201 Organic Chemistry I (4), CHEM 202 Organic Chemistry II (4); 4 credits in physics, 6 credits in behavioral sciences, 6 credits in English (the Freshman Symposium counts for 3 of these credits); BIOL 221 Genetics (4), and BIOCH 405 Biochemistry I (4).
+By the conclusion of Phase One students will complete the following courses at the Mount: all of the core coursework; complete requirements of a major; plus 8 credits in Biology, CHEM 101 General Chemistry I (4) , CHEM 102 General Chemistry II (4) , CHEM 201 Organic Chemistry I (4) , CHEM 202 Organic Chemistry II (4); 4 credits in physics, 6 credits in behavioral sciences, 6 credits in English (the Freshman Symposium may count for 3 of these credits).
+BIOL 221 Genetics (4), and BIOCH 405 Biochemistry I (4).
 All required science courses must include laboratory work.

 Phase Two consists of osteopathic-specific coursework and is completed at Lake Erie College of Osteopathic Medicine.
 Upon successful completion of the coursework, students will receive a doctoral degree in osteopathic medicine.
 This program typically takes four years.